persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-05-10-umbraco-cms.md

 <a href="https://umb.persteenolsen.com/" target="_blank" title="A simple Umbraco Starter">Try the demo...</a>

-This Web Application was created by Umbraco CMS 13 and .NET and hosted at a tradiotional Web Hotel
+This Web Application was created by Umbraco CMS 13 and .NET and hosted at a tradiotionel Web Hotel

+<a href="https://github.com/persteenolsen/umbraco-13-starter-one" target="_blank">The source code at GitHub</a>